openedx/edx-documentation/en_us/shared/exercises_tools/google_calendar.rst

 Google Calendar Tool
 #####################

-.. note:: EdX offers full support for this tool.
+.. note:: EdX offers provisional support for this tool.

 This topic describes how to embed Google Calendars in your course.